BIMSBbioinfo/bimsbbioinfo.github.io/team.markdown

 #### Bioinformatics Scientist

 Bora has started working at MDC on 1st of August, 2015 as a bioinformatics scientist.
-He has had a balanced trainining of biological and computational sciences.
-He is interested in doing large-scale data analysis to understand the molecular biology of diseases.
-At MDC, he will develop tools and annotation pipelines related to RNA bioinformatics and NGS data analysis, which will be integrated with the Galaxy instance of the Berlin Institute of Medical Systems Biology.
+His roles in the platform include research, collaborations with other labs in the institute, and supporting other researchers in the form of consultations, mentorships, workshops, and user-friendly software development.
+His current research is focused on development of deep learning-based multi-modal data integration tools for precision oncology.

 ##### Previous Experience: